bhavin04890/rhdp-pxe/docs/source/cli-based-labs/trashcan-cli.rst

 .. code-block:: shell

-  oc delete -f /tmp/postgres-db-tc.yaml -n trashcan
+  oc delete -f /tmp/pxbbq-mongo-tc.yaml -n trashcan

 Wait for the delete to complete before continuing.

-Once the Postgres DB is deleted, navigate back to the Demo App tab to verify that it stopped working.
-Click on the refresh icon to the right of the tabs just to make sure - once the DB pod has been deleted, the logos should disappear.
+Once the MongoDB is deleted, navigate back to the Demo App tab to verify that it stopped working.
+Click on the refresh icon to the right of the tabs just to make sure - once the DB pod has been deleted, the app should be unreachable.

 Restoring volume from Volume Trashcan
 ~~~~~~~~~~